The Americans: Season 1

 The first season of The Americans received positive reviews from critics.
-On Rotten Tomatoes, it received an 88 percent approval rating with an average score of 7.86 out of 10 based on 51 reviews, with a critics' consensus of: "The Americans is a spy thriller of the highest order, with evocative period touches and strong chemistry between its leads."
+On Rotten Tomatoes, it received an 88 percent approval rating with an average score of 7.9 out of 10 based on 58 reviews, with a critics' consensus of: "The Americans is a spy thriller of the highest order, with evocative period touches and strong chemistry between its leads."
 Metacritic scored the show a 78 out of 100 based on 35 reviews, indicating "generally favorable reviews".
-The American Film Institute listed it as one of the top ten television series of 2013.
-Rob Brunner of Entertainment Weekly described it as "an absorbing spy thriller" while David Hinkley of the New York Daily News praised the pace, noting that "It's a premise that requires as much clever dramatic footwork as you might expect, and creator Joe Weisberg, a former CIA agent, handles the challenge".
+David Hinkley of the New York Daily News praised the pace, noting that "It's a premise that requires as much clever dramatic footwork as you might expect, and creator Joe Weisberg, a former CIA agent, handles the challenge".
 Verne Gay of Newsday called it a "smart newcomer with a pair of leads that turns The Americans into a likely winner" and gave it a grade of an "A−".
 Some reviews were not as optimistic.
 The Washington Post was cautious in its outlook, stating "it's easy to see how stale it might get in a matter of episodes."
-Salon would have traded sex scenes for a serious conversation about Reagan's persona and policies.
-Variety, while finding the concept "intriguing and provocative", ultimately concluded that "[t]he execution ... isn't worthy of the premise."
+Variety, while finding the concept "intriguing and provocative", ultimately concluded that "[t]he execution ... isn't worthy of the premise".

-Matt Zoller Seitz of Vulture liked "how The Americans isolates and magnifies true feelings in dishonest situations".
-Comparing the "high and violent" first season of The Americans full of "fights and guns and explosions" to Homeland he expressed high hopes about the next season "for one big reason: where Homelands first season hinged mainly on a relationship between two specific characters, Carrie and Brody, in a specific situation (hunter and hunted in love), The Americans is primarily about the idea of partnership, marriage but also mentorship, friendship and professional camaraderie.
-It's at once more thematically specific and more dramatically wide-ranging than Homeland.
-As a result, it feels at once more rooted and more free."